 For Levels 1 thru 3, you may request to attend another day of the week if you are going to miss a scheduled class.
 WIT cannot guarantee a make-up class will be scheduled!
 Do not assume it’s possible.
 We will try our best to accommodate requests that meet the following guidelines:

-To schedule a make-up class, please fill out this form for Spring 2024.
-The Education Manager will then contact you with potential makeup dates.
+To schedule a make-up class, please fill out this form for Fall 2024.
+The Education Director will then contact you with potential makeup dates.
 Once you have confirmed these dates you will be emailed the room info and your teachers will be notified of the make-up classes.
 You will not need to email teachers about the make-up date.

 After you have attended your make-up class, your primary teacher will mark you as present for that week so that your absence is not counted against you.